• Skip to primary navigation

 Variations

-• Black-Eyed Peas - Change things up by adding these beans.
+• Black-Eyed Peas - Add a twist by incorporating these beans.

-• Bone Broth - Use beef bone broth depth in flavor.
+• Bone Broth - Use beef bone broth for depth in flavor.

 Top view of the Scotch Bonnet Smoked Turkey Collard Greens Beans Soup in a wide rim bowl surrounded by a kitchen towels a dutch oven with the remaining soup, and a salt cellar